 Businesses are accustomed to calculating return on investment (ROI) to justify expenses and commitment of resources for execution.
 When it comes to implementing commute programs, the ROI is more qualitative than quantitative.
-As mentioned in the introduction, work commutes correlate to employee retention and with the Bay Area Commuter Benefits Program.
+As mentioned in the introduction, work commutes correlate to employee retention and commute programs are a strategy to offer commuter benefits required to comply with the Bay Area Commuter Benefits Program.
 In addition, your Commute Program Task Force or Transportation Coordinator can identify key performance indicators (KPIs) to assess the progress and success of your commute program(s).
 KPIs are metrics that can be measured over time and are the best way to capture quantitative data to understand your ROI.
 Let's walk through sample KPIs and ways to collect this information.